MohdSiddiq12/Classification_of_Population/README.md

 # Classification of population
-Using classification techniques, help a marketing team launch a promotional campaign in different regions of the country
+Using classification techniques, helped a marketing team launch a promotional campaign in different regions of the country